SELinuxProject/selinux/secilc/docs/cil_call_macro_statements.md

 Declare a macro in the current namespace with its associated parameters.
 The macro identifier is used by the [`call`](cil_call_macro_statements.md#call) statement to instantiate the macro and resolve any parameters.
 The call statement may be within the body of a macro.

-Note that when resolving macros the callers namespace is not checked, only the following places:
+When resolving macros the following places are checked in this order:

 -   Items defined inside the macro

 -   Items passed into the macro as arguments

 -   Items defined in the same namespace of the macro

+-   Items defined in the callers namespace

 -   Items defined in the global namespace